K. V. Ghorpade

-Krishna Rao Voomaji Rao Ghorpade, better known as K. V. Ghorpade (March 17, 1919 – December 23, 1997) was an Indian pathologist.
+Krishna Rao Voomaji Rao Ghorpade, better known as K. V. Ghorpade (17 March 1919 – 23 December 1997) was an Indian pathologist.

 He was born on 17 March 1919.
 After medical education, he worked under Dr. P. Krishna Rao and obtained Ph.D. from Victoria Hospital.

-He has worked on the toxicity of Abrus precatorius on the maternal and fetal tissues, Kyasanur forest disease and South Indian Paraplegia.
+He worked on the toxicity of Abrus precatorius on the maternal and fetal tissues, Kyasanur forest disease and South Indian Paraplegia.

 He held many administrative jobs as member of various University boards, Vice Dean of K.M.C., Hubli and Dean of Kidwai Memorian Cancer Hospital, Bangalore.

 He established the Pathology laboratories in Victoria Hospital, M. S. Ramaiah Medical College and St. Martha's Hospital.